PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 and instrumented order before switching the historical helper, preserve both outer boundaries, validate sequentially, commit and push, and do not create a pull request.

+## Explicit terminal slice/concat recovery orchestration: completed state

+The characterized sequence now delegates to `passes/terminal_slice_concat_recovery_orchestration.py`.
+A frozen `TerminalSliceConcatRecoveryContext` carries ModelIR, layout state, diagnostics, and the one lowerer-local channel-slice/pad/mul composite callback.
+The remaining thirteen targets are imported directly from their existing pass modules; the new phase module does not import the central lowerer.

+`TERMINAL_SLICE_CONCAT_RECOVERY_PASS_IDS` declares the exact fourteen-step order.
+Immutable invocations preserve each model-only, layout-aware, and final layout/diagnostics argument contract.
+Shared execution validates the complete ID sequence before running the first callback.

+The historical zero-argument helper and both top-level outer calls remain.
+Its body shrinks from 37 to four lines and captures only the explicit context.
+Both distinct outer neighbors and the earlier predecessor's layout keyword remain unchanged.
+Multiplicity-aware architecture accounting preserves the prior sanitizer, affine-post-add, channel-cluster, split-family, singleton-gate, stride-slice bridge, layout-cleanup, and overall registered-runner totals.

+Focused tests prove all fourteen IDs and arguments, callback identity, context and wrapper wiring, both outer invocation contracts and neighbors, instrumented order, and lowerer-import isolation.
+Four concat-family fixtures now check the moved terminal adjacency through stable IDs while continuing to check the separate terminal affine/concat/split sequence directly.
+The stride- slice fixture similarly combines its moved stable occurrence with remaining direct calls.

+Sequential validation completed as follows:

+- focused terminal slice/concat orchestration: `7 passed in 0.58s`;
+- focused orchestration plus ordered architecture: `255 passed in 18.62s`;
+- five adjacent concat/stride-slice fixtures plus orchestration and
+  architecture: `607 passed in 18.43s`;
+- related fourteen-slot owner and phase-family set:
+  `867 passed in 18.64s`;
+- central lowerer synthetic smoke plus TensorFlow-import-blocked optional
+  boundary: `43 passed in 10.76s` (`32` plus `11`);
+- targeted Ruff, Python compilation, and whitespace checks: passed; the central lowerer retains exactly its two pre-existing Ruff findings.

+No real-model conversion or broad direct-suite repeat was added.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, runtime pass order, invocation multiplicity, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, inventory and characterize the neighboring `_run_terminal_affine_concat_split_recovery_sequence` before changing production code.
+Several owner fixtures already expose its relationship to the new stable terminal slice/concat phase; freeze its complete call/argument list, captures, repetition, and outer boundaries before choosing the next explicit context.
+Validate sequentially, commit and push, and do not create a pull request.